storj/up/README.md

 `show databases;` will list all the databases you can query from. `master` will contain most satellite tables, and `metainfo` contains... metainfo tables.

-`use <database>;` will switch to one of those.
+`use <db>;` will switch to one of those.

-`show tables;` will give a list of tables accessible from the selected database.
+`show tables;` will give a list of tables accessible from the selected db.

 Then you can run queries like `update users set project_limit=3 where ...;`

 #### Resetting

-There is a chance that due to going back and forth between database versions will result in errors that look like this in your logs:
+There is a chance that due to going back and forth between db versions will result in errors that look like this in your logs:

 ```
 up-satellite-api-1    | 2022-05-16T17:34:53.916Z        DEBUG   process/exec_conf.go:403        Unrecoverable error     {"error": "Error checking version for satellitedb: validate db version mismatch: expected 196 != 195\n\tstorj.io/storj/private/migrate.(*Migration).ValidateVersions:138\n\tstorj.io/storj/satellite/satellitedb.(*satelliteDB).CheckVersion:138
 ```

-If you are okay with starting with a fresh satellite database, this can be accomplished by running
+If you are okay with starting with a fresh satellite db, this can be accomplished by running

 ```
 docker compose down -v